Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 \mathbf{P}_{acs}=\frac{1}{4\pi}(\frac{1}{\varepsilon_{\infty}}-\frac{1}{\varepsilon})\mathbf{D}=\frac{\mathbf{D}}{4\pi\bar{\varepsilon}}\tag{14}.
 $$

-Both $\varepsilon$ and $\varepsilon_{\infty}$ are experimentally measurable, making the calculation for $\bar{\varepsilon}$ easy.
+Both $\varepsilon$ and $\varepsilon_{\infty}$ are experimentally measurable, making the calculation of $\bar{\varepsilon}$ easy.

 ### The size of the polaron
-Accroding to Landau's model, the charge distribution of a bounded electron (small polaron) is localized within a sphere with radius of $l_1$.
+Accroding to Landau's model, the charge distribution of a bounded electron is localized within a sphere with radius of $l_1$.
 At distances larger than $l_1$, the field created by the localized electron is Coulombic.
 Our target in this section is first to calculate the energy of a localized electron with static charge distribution.
 The total energy will be an expression with $l_1$ as its parameter.
 We then find the value of $l_1$ that minimize the energy.
 Second, we derive the size of the polaron by considering the dynamics of electron-phonon interactions.

 Let us first visualize the field induced by the localized electron in Figure 3 where the charge of our localized electron is uniformly distributed within a sphere with radius of $l_1$.